 For after hour or Weekend concerns they can do so by contacting the RA on Duty.

 Any person wishing to initiate an official complaint of an academic integrity violation against any Simmons student may do so by submitting this form.
 Academic violations are behaviors that include, but are not limited to, cheating or plagiarism.
 General classroom misbehavior is considered a non-academic violation.

 A faculty member who suspects a student in their class of violating the Academic Integrity policy should speak with the student and complete the form with the information of the outcome.
 This information will become part of the student’s record.

-The Director of Academic Integrity (DAI) acting on behalf of the Office of the Provost will be the moderator of this information.
+The Associate Provost for Curriculum, Assessment, and Accreditation acting on behalf of the Office of the Provost will be the moderator of this information.

-When an “information only” complaint is received by the DAI for a student who already has one or more complaints on file, the DAI reserves the right to follow up with the student for more corrective action.
+When an “information only” complaint is received by the Associate Provost for Curriculum, Assessment, and Accreditation for a student who already has one or more complaints on file, the Associate Provost for Curriculum, Assessment, and Accreditation reserves the right to follow up with the student for more corrective action.

 Survivor Advocacy Services